by Olga Maystruk, Designer and Brand Strategist, and

 A full code was called, and the hospitalist intubated the patient.
 The staff confirmed intubation with CO2 detector and auscultation of the lungs, but the chest x-ray taken 12 minutes after intubation showed questionable position of the endotracheal tube.
 The tube was removed and an anesthesiologist reintubated the patient.
 However, the patient had suffered an anoxic brain injury and never recovered.

 The patient’s family agreed to extubate him and allow for transition to comfort care.
-He was transferred to hospice care at the end of September and died two days later.
+He was transferred to hospice care and died two days later.

 A lawsuit was filed against the hospitalist and the hospital alleging improper intubation resulting in anoxic brain injury and subsequent death.

 Expert consultants who reviewed the case for the defense were mostly supportive in their assessment of the hospitalist’s care of the patient.
 There was agreement that the rapid response; immediate intubation following proper sedation of the patient; use of the CO2 detector and auscultation of the lungs; and subsequent recognition of loss of the airway with rapid reintubation were all conducted within the standard of care.
 However, there was concern that it was impossible to tell from the angles of the chest x-rays after the intubation whether the tube was in the esophagus or the trachea.